- Search The Registry

 Other African American architects during the first half of the 20th century include George Washington Foster, Vertner Woodson Tandy, John Lewis Wilson, Julian Francis Abele, Paul Revere Williams, George Washington Smith.
 Williams, though discouraged by his Los Angeles High School teacher, worked his way through the University of Southern California’s School of Architecture and went on to considerable fame.
 He designed homes for Betty Grable, Frank Sinatra, Cary Grant, and many other Hollywood stars.
 He also designed the Los Angeles Airport (LAX) Exposition Restaurant.
 Clarence W. “Cap” Wigington became a renowned architect across the Midwestern United States in a time when there were few African American architects in the entire United States.
 Wigington was the nation's first Black municipal architect, working for the city of Saint Paul, Minnesota for 34 years.

 World War II had a great impact on African Americans in the Architectural profession.
 In 1941, the War Department awarded a $4.2 million contract to the Black firm, McKissack & McKissack for construction of the Tuskegee Air Base.
 Two years later, Williams’ organization, Allied Engineers Inc., received a $39 million contract to design the U.S. Naval Base at Long Beach.
-In addition, the GI Bill (1944) offered returning veterans opportunities for education in the field never before available, and the 1954 Brown v.
+In addition, the GI Bill (1944) offered to return veterans opportunities for education in the field never before available, and the 1954 Brown v.
 Board of Education ruling opened the doors of white schools to Black students.

 Unfortunately, withdrawal of federal support for low- and moderate-income housing under the Reagan and H.W.
 Bush presidencies set back the progress of the African American architectural community.
 In 1991, the directory of African American Registered Architects identified some 877 Black architects in 43 states.
 Of these, only 49 are women.
 In 1993, Black architects made up only 7.5% of the AIA.
 At present, the century-old vocational/professional split still harms Blacks in the architecture profession.
-The division between design and production at the academic level remain true in large majority firms where larger numbers of Black architects work on the production or technical side of building rather than in the design studios.
+The division between design and production at the academic level remains true in large majority firms where larger numbers of Black architects work on the production or technical side of building rather than in the design studios.

 As of 2013, fewer than 2 percent of the 105,000 licensed architects in the United States are African American, according to the National Association of Minority Architects (NOMA).
-Minority architects are rare at blue chip architectural firms and seldom seen in senior management positions at these firms.
-In the last decade, the American Institute of Architects (AIA) has teamed up with NOMA, other minority architectural groups and schools of architecture at HBCU's.
+Minority architects are rare at blue-chip architectural firms and seldom seen in senior management positions at these firms.
+In the last decade, the American Institute of Architects (AIA) has teamed up with NOMA, other minority architectural groups, and schools of architecture at HBCU's.
 It recently partnered with the Girl Scouts to broaden the visibility of the profession and to attract more women, people of diverse racial and ethnic backgrounds.

 These efforts are a big series of steps to add more color to a profession that remains largely off the radar of many college-bound minorities.
+In 2016, Phillip Freelon, designed the National Museum of African American History and Culture in Washington D.C.
+Also in 2018, the Legacy Museum from Enslavement to Incarceration opened.

 The Encyclopedia of African American Heritage